Emirhan1699/Grid-Maintenance-Analysis/README.md

 </p>

 > 💡 **Key Insight:**
 > Focuses on the Medium Voltage network, which represents **97.11%** of the analyzed affected-customer impact.
-This highlights the importance of MV feeder maintenance and operational planning when addressing widespread customer interruptions.
+Highlighting that Medium Voltage (MV) maintenance has the greatest impact on customer exposure and reduces the potential customer impact of widespread outages.

 <br><br>